🔼The name Tekoa: Summary

 🔼Etymology of the name Tekoa

 The name Tekoa means Trumpet, the instrument that unites people at a sudden impulse.
-Both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names, however, are more charmed with the root-verb's meaning of pitching a tent, and read Firm, Settlement (NOBSE) and Pitching (Jones).
+Both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names, however, are more charmed with the verb's meaning of pitching a tent, and read Firm, Settlement (NOBSE) and Pitching (Jones).